oracle/weblogic-kubernetes-operator/site/developer.md

 ## Requirements

-The following software is required to obtain and build the operator:
+In addition to the requirements listed in [README](../README.md#prerequisites), the following software is also required to obtain and build the operator:

 *	Git (1.8 or later recommended)
 *	Apache Maven (3.3 or later recommended)
-*	Java Developer Kit (1.8u131 or later recommended, not 1.9)
-*	Docker 17.03.1.ce

 The operator is written primarily in Java and BASH shell scripts.
 The Java code uses features introduced in Java 1.8 -- for example, closures -- but does not use any Java 1.9 feature.